Our fish is mostly from WA Australia.

 Often called bandeng in Indonesia or bangus in the Philippines, milkfish is prized for its versatility and nutrient-rich profile.

-Effie’s stocks whole Malaysian milkfish, fresh and ready to cook.
+Effie’s stocks whole Malaysian milkfish most of the time, fresh and ready to cook.

 🌊 Sourced from Malaysian Farms